cachiusa/aospwiki/docs/architecture/security/frp.md

 This feature is implemented in both Android Setup (com.google.android.setupwizard) and `PersistentDataBlockManager` service on Android 5+ devices.

 ## Persistent data block (PDB)
+Contains FRP data.
+Also stores OEM unlock status

-You can query the PDB partition by looking for `ro.frp.pst` in system properties or by running `getprop`.
+The PDB partition can be queried by looking for `ro.frp.pst` in system properties or using `getprop`.
 Alternatively, find FRP related entries in `ueventd.rc`

 Commonly used partitions:
 - `config`